lessload/DNSCrypt-reload/README.md

 ## Pro
-- one click base to run dnscrypt-proxy by run `Reload-dnscrypt.bat` _{run as admin}_
+- easy to re-run dnscrypt-proxy by run `Reload-dnscrypt.bat` _[run as admin]_
-- always run dnscrypt-proxy, it may block connection when you use internet for first time or need Web Portal login. <br/>Just run `Reload-dnscrypt.bat` .
+- always run dnscrypt-proxy, it may block connection when you use internet for first time or when you need login through Web Portal. <br/>Just run `Reload-dnscrypt.bat` .
 Script will wait you login or done connection.
 - support Web Captive Portal ('nslookup' & 'ping' not work like this script ).
-- less resource usage.
+- just script, no need more resource usage.
-- less data leak ( `just 5s` maybe )
+- less data leak ( `just 5s` )
 - clean.

 ## Con